Charity ReviewIssued: October 2015 Expires: October 2017

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-The following information is based on Center for Infectious Disease Research Audited Financial Statements for the fiscal year ending Monday, June 30, 2014.
+The following information is based on SCO Family Of Services Audited Financial Statements for the fiscal year ending Tuesday, June 30, 2015.